Anh-V-N/Puppet-Master/README.md

 # Puppet-Master

-Efficently and effortlessly create, maintain, re-use sock puppets for OSINT investigations in a consistent fashion.
+Efficently and effortlessly create, maintain, re-use sock puppets for OSINT investigations and anonymity in a consistent fashion.

 ## Purpose
 - The goal of this project is to help OSINT investigators to easily create and store sock puppets.
 This script can automatically and consistently prepare their browser and system accordingly to each puppet based on stored information.